upxsys/MediaScannerPlugin/README.md

         function(err){
             console.log(err);
         },
-        '/mnt/sdcard/Download/mediaFile.png'
     );
 }
 ```

-The function will return to the successCallback the path to the media file that was originally supplied.
-So in the above example, the returned message will simply be `'/mnt/sdcard/Download/mediaFile.png'`
+The function will call your successCallback upon success, and failureCallback on failure.

 ## License